elabit/rmkv2/DEVELOPMENT.md

 `.vscode/launch.json` contains debug configurations for every execution context.

 With the environment variables set in step 4, the YML configuration is always loaded from `./robotmk/tests/yml/robotmk.yml`.

+#### Step 6: Open tmuxp session

+The pipenv dev dependencies also contains `tmuxp` which opens a multipane view.

+To start a tmuxp session, you have to execute the following command from the project's root dir:

+    tmuxp load contrib/tmuxp.yaml

 ### Committing work